-Natalie Washington, a forward for Rushmoor FC, a seventh-tier women's team in Hampshire, recently bundled in her first competitive goal in three years.
+Natalie Washington, a forward for Rushmoor FC, a seventh-division women's team in England, recently bundled in her first competitive goal in three years.
 It was not a thing of beauty.

 "It was probably one of the worst goals I've ever scored!" the 33-year-old recalled.
 "I put the keeper under pressure after a backpass, a defender got in the way, the keeper cleared it into the defender, it bounced off me and went in!
 I didn't even really feel I could be that happy about it because it was so rubbish."

-Her team eventually lost the match 7-3, but for Natalie, who is a transgender woman, just getting back on the pitch after transitioning was an accomplishment.
+Her team wound up losing the match 7-3, but for Natalie, who is a transgender woman, just getting back on the pitch after transitioning was an accomplishment.

-Until recently, transgender female athletes faced a near-total ban from competitive sport.
-Fuelled by fears of big, burly men masquerading as women to gain an athletic advantage, governing bodies like the International Olympic Committee and the International Association of Athletics Federation created ridiculous and humiliating sex-testing procedures that remained in place for decades despite little scientific support.
-It was only in 2004 that the IOC allowed trans athletes to compete in the Olympics (under extensive restrictions that weren't reformed until 2015), and other organisations have followed their lead.
+Until recently, transgender female athletes faced a near-total ban from competitive sports.
+Fueled by fears of big, burly men masquerading as women to gain an athletic advantage, governing bodies like the International Olympic Committee and the International Association of Athletics Federation created ridiculous and humiliating sex-testing procedures that remained in place for decades despite little scientific support.
+It was only in 2004 that the IOC allowed trans athletes to compete in the Olympics (under extensive restrictions that weren't reformed until 2015), and other organizations have followed their lead.

 "All the talk of advantage or disadvantage held by trans women misses the most important point," says Harper, who published the first-ever performance study of transgender athletes in 2015.
-"The most crucial question to ask is this: should trans women and cisgender women compete in the same category?
-All available research says yes, assuming that trans women have been through an appropriate course of HRT [hormone replacement therapy]".
-Fears of trans women taking over women's sport simply doesn't match up with the reality of the effects that transitioning and HRT have on an athlete's body.
+"The most crucial question to ask is this: Should trans women and cisgender women compete in the same category?
+All available research says yes, assuming that trans women have been through an appropriate course of HRT," or hormone replacement therapy.
+Fears of trans women taking over women's sports simply doesn't match up with the reality of the effects that transitioning and HRT have on an athlete's body.
 No one knows that better than Natalie.

-Natalie took up football seriously at 22, after university, and quickly found a Sunday League team.
-They we "a mix of overweight men from local pubs wanting to kick people, failed ex pros who never had the attitude, young men looking for something to do and an assortment of others," she said.
+Natalie took up soccer seriously after university at age 22 and quickly found a Sunday League team in the bottom level of English football—"a mix of overweight men from local pubs wanting to kick people, failed ex pros who never had the attitude, young men looking for something to do and an assortment of others," she said.
 "I've always been naturally quite fit so that was never much of a problem.
 I was typically used as a defensive midfielder.
 I basically ran around a lot, could pass the ball pretty well, and had a decent grasp of positioning and tactical awareness."

 When Natalie first planned out her transition four years ago, she says, "to be honest I thought things were probably over competitively.
 I wasn't sure about whether the rules would allow it [joining a women's team after transition]."
-She recalls reading a story in the Daily Mail about Aeris Houlihan, a trans woman who was banned from women's football by the FA for two years after she had genital reassignment surgery (GRS).
+She recalls reading a story in the Daily Mail about Aeris Houlihan, a trans woman who was banned from women's soccer by the English Football Association for two years after she had genital reassignment surgery (GRS).

 Without a stated standard in the policy, Natalie had to inquire into the specific testosterone levels that the FA was looking for.
 "They want a blood-tested testosterone level of under 1.5nmol/L for at least a year before you can play," she says.
 "So the length of time is fairly standard, but the target level is very low [in comparison to other governing bodies like the IOC]."